Elearnmarkets - Financial Market Learning

 VIEWS

 Do you know how important it is to analyze volume indicators like the Money Flow Index?
 Yes!
-Money Flow Index is a volume-weighted relative strength index that analyzes both volume and price for measuring the buying or selling purpose.
+The money Flow Index is a volume-weighted relative strength index that analyzes both volume and price for measuring buying or selling purposes.

 Don’t be confused!
 This indicator is quite similar to the Relative Strength Index as the calculation of both the Relative Strength Index and Money Flow Index is the same, the only difference is that it also incorporates volume in its calculation other than price.